xinyao9661/name_gender-ZPchallenge-/README.md

 templates folder
 for testing, put __pycache__ file and these in same directory, then run app.py locally

-note: need to change the address of name_gender.csv in model.py
+note: might need to change the address of name_gender.csv in model.py

 ## package requirements
 requirements.txt